by Will Grumke August 31, 2021 5 min read

 So be careful, and make sure you're aware of how much caffeine you are consuming.

-As we covered earlier on, the purpose of a pre-workout is to help your body perform at its best during your workouts and training.
+With all the choices, be sure to remember the purpose of a pre-workout is to help improve your body's performance during your workouts and training.

 When you have those things in place, then adding in pre-workout to help you push your body even more during training can be effective, since you will be able to recover better and earn real results.